 - Interested and qualified applicants are advised to contact the head of an IP laboratory in which they would like to carry out their research.
 The list of the different IP laboratories, including a description of their research activities, is available at the following web address http://www.pasteur.fr/en/research/all-lab-heads

 - Duration of Fellowship: 3 years in the sponsoring laboratory.

 - Amount: Gross salary is approximately 3,750 € per month.
 Benefits, including national health care and health insurance, will cost net monthly 25% of salary.
 In addition to this stipend, bench fees (around 25,000 euros over three years) are allocated to the host lab in support of your activities.
 Please note that the fellowship does not provide travel or moving allowances or financial support for family members.
 Benefits also include subsidized meals at the IP canteen.

-- Anticipated announcement of decisions: 6-7 weeks after the application deadline, but no later than November 15, 2015.
+- Anticipated announcement of decisions: 6-7 weeks after the application deadline, but no later than 8 weeks after submission deadline.